XHNP-FM

 XHNP-FM is a radio station on 89.3 FM in Puebla, Puebla, Mexico.
-The station is owned by Cinco Radio and carries a regional Mexican format known as La Grupera.
+The station is owned by Cinco Radio and carries a grupera format known as La Grupera.

 History

 XHNP received its first concession on April 17, 1975.
-It was owned by Ramón Bojalil Bojalil until the concession was sold in 2000.
+It was owned by Ramón Bojalil Bojalil and run by Organización Radio Oro (now Grupo Oro) and carried a pop format known as Estéreo Uno.
+The station later flipped to tropical music as Estereo Tropicálida.

+In the late 1980s, XHNP was sold to Cinco Radio, which relaunched it as Fantasía with a pop format, changed to Stereo 89.3 in the 1990s.
+In 2002, XHNP became La Grupera with a Grupera format, and the pop music moved to XHJE-FM 94.1 (rechristened as Más 94).